FAQ

 Q: What kind of bedding should I bring for nap time?

-A: Your child will sleep on a little blue cot that looks like this.
-They can use any kind of blanket or pillow that they find comfortable.
-Please write their name on their pillow – these are always difficult to tell apart!
-Many of the children have light sleeping bags, or nap mats like this, but any blanket is fine.
+A: Your child will sleep on a nap cot.
+They can use any kind of blanket or pillow or sleeping bag that they find comfortable.
+Please write their name on all of their items!
+Many of the children have light sleeping bags or nap mats but any blanket is fine with a sheet.

 Toiletries